-If you're concerned about the quality of your diet, you may turn to nutrition supplements such as Boost or Ensure.
-Although both drinks are a good source of calories, protein, vitamins and minerals, there are subtle differences between the products.
+If you're concerned about the quality of your diet, you may turn to a nutritional supplement, such as Boost ($26.67, Amazon.com) or Ensure ($31.92, Amazon.com).
+Both drinks are a good source of calories, protein, vitamins and minerals, but there are subtle differences between the products.

 Higher in Protein

 Although Ensure is higher in calories, Boost is higher in protein.
 One 8-ounce serving of Boost Original contains 10 grams of protein, while one serving of Ensure contains 8 grams of protein.
 Most Americans get more than enough protein eating a regular diet, says Berkeley Wellness.

 In fact, unless your doctor tells you otherwise, you may need less protein than you think.
 In general, the average sedentary woman needs about 46 grams of protein a day, and average sedentary man needs 56 grams.